 Black Alps addresses most of the Cyber Security topics of the moment, from technical to legal aspects:

 Call For Proposals: Talks and Workshops

-The submission process will open soon and will be closed on 31 May 2018.
+The process will be closed on 31 May 2018.
 Anyway, we encourage the speakers to make their proposal(s) much earlier.

-To submit a proposal for a talk and/or a workshop, please fill in the form on this website : will open soon.
+To submit a proposal for a talk and/or a workshop, please fill in the form on this website: HotCRP.

 The Program committee is composed of internationally renowned experts in the field responsible for building a program of quality.
 They will collect the proposals and select the most outstanding ones.

 Regarding the schedule it won't be a classical split between days dedicated to workshops or talks.
 We will instead have half a day dedicated to either attack or defense workshops and the second half to talks on the opposite subject.
 This will allow attendees to better follow specific topics.

 We expect an event offering a wide range of topics ranging from software security to cyber security, data protection, legal, technical and organizational aspects of software, hardware, networks, infrastructures, systems, and others.
 Topics could be: